Classics and Religion

 Joint Major in Classics and Religion (45 hours):

 27 hours in Classics and 18 hours in Religion are required, chosen in consultation with the departmental advisor.
-At least twelve hours at the 3000 or 4000 level in Classics courses with prefixes of ARH, ASH, CLA, CLT are required.
-At least third-semester competency in Greek or Latin must be demonstrated.
-No more than eighteen hours of coursework in Greek and Latin may count toward the major.
-No overlap with foreign language requirement allowed.
-Of the eighteen hours in Religion, at least six but no more than twelve must be in the area of western antiquity.
+At least nine semester hours at the 3000 or 4000 level in classics courses with prefixes ARH, CLA, or CLT, or ASH 3200, EUH 4401, EUH 4408, EUH 4412, or EUH 4413 are required.
+No more than eighteen semester hours of Greek or Latin may count toward the major and courses used to fulfill the College of Arts and Sciences language requirement may not be counted toward the major.
+Of the eighteen semester hours in religion, at least six and no more than twelve semester hours must be in the area of religions of western antiquity.
+Classics courses in which the student receives a grade below “C” will not be counted toward the major.

 Minor: Classics and Religion majors do not need a minor.